Diabetes and Eye Health

 Laser surgery can treat proliferative retinopathy.
 It shrinks the abnormal blood vessels and closes up any leaky ones.2, 5

-A vitrectomy is a medical procedure that entails removing the vitreous from the center of the eye and replacing it with a saline solution.2
+A vitrectomy is a medical procedure that removes the vitreous from the center of the eye and replaces it with a saline solution.2

 Your doctor may inject medication into your eye to stunt the growth of any abnormal blood vessels.
 They may also use this medication to treat macular edema.2, 5